• Skip to primary navigation

 recipe ingredients arranged on a table.

 • Pecans - I love eating these rich, buttery nuts around the holidays.
-They are packed with protein, healthy fats, and fiber, and are full of nutrients like magnesium and potassium.
-Use them to make butterscotch pecan pie, chewy chocolate chip pecan cookies and spiced candied nuts.
+They are packed with protein, healthy fats, and fiber.
+Use them to make pecan pie with butterscotch or chocolate chip cookies with pecans.

-• Dark chocolate - A good source of antioxidants, and if you eat dark chocolate with high cocoa content, it's very healthy and nutritious.
-For this recipe, use your favorite bar of dark chocolate.
+• Dark chocolate - A good source of antioxidants; use your favorite bar of dark chocolate.

-• Flaky sea salt (optional) - I love the extra pop of saltiness that flaky sea salt (or "finishing salt") gives to baked goods and sweets.
-If you don't prefer this flavor, you can skip this ingredient.
+• Flaky sea salt (optional) - Adding a pinch of flaky sea salt is optional, but I love the extra pop of saltiness that flaky sea salt (or "finishing salt") gives to sweets.

-Pecans dipped in chocolate and arranged on a blue plate with pecans scattered around.
+Chocolate dipped pecans arranged on a blue plate with pecans scattered around.

 *For printable instructions, see recipe card below